TituxMetal/fullstack-task-manager-client/README.md

 # Fullstack Task Manager Client

-The client for the fullstack task manager.
+The client for the fullstack task manager app.
-Built with Next.js using React Hooks and React Context, styled with Styled Components.
+Build with React, React Router and Styled Components.

 # Spec